FloeDesignTechnologies/terminus-pushcode/README.md

 using Composer without commiting the vendor directory).
 This command can then be used after a complete build to push its result to a Pantheon environment.

+## Installation

+Install as a Terminus plugin (see https://pantheon.io/docs/terminus/plugins/).

+Code push to Pantheon is done with Git, this plugin requires a `git` executable usable from PHP (usually, being able to run `git` on the command line is all that is needed).

 ## Configuration

 When pushing code to Pantheon, using Git, the command rely on a `.pantheonignore` file in the current folder.
 This